Services are available for:

 TEA's Excess Cost Calculator Tool and Excess Cost Guidance Handbook are located on TEA's Excess Cost website.

-The presentation was recorded.
-If you would like a link to the recording, please use the contact link at the upper right side of this webpage to request the link.
+If you would like a link to the recording of the June 17 presentation, please contact Denise Dusek, using the Contact link at the upper right side of this web page.

 The High Cost Fund (HCF) is an additional source of funds that addresses the financial impact on the budget of an LEA providing FAPE (free appropriate public education) to a student with disabilities whose needs exceed the typical needs of a child with a disability.